EloiStree/2019_06_10_FreeWebVRForQuest/README.md

 ## You want to make a better application

+Send me your mail address.
+I will add you to the open/private project to fork.

+It is an open project.
+But as I am using "Bought asset from the store",
+I can let's the project public.

-Fork the project and do a better version.
+Fork the project, when I added you, and do a better version.
-Or feel free to contact us (me for the  moment).

 # Why I am doing that ?